Kong/docs.konghq.com/app/_hub/kong-inc/graphql-rate-limiting-advanced/index.md

 publisher: Kong Inc.
 version: 1.3-x

-desc: Provide rate-limiting for GraphQL queries.
+desc: Provide rate limiting for GraphQL queries.
 description: |
-  The GraphQL Rate Limiting Advanced plugin is an extension of the Rate Limiting Advanced plugin that provides rate-limiting for GraphQL queries.
+  The GraphQL Rate Limiting Advanced plugin is an extension of the Rate Limiting Advanced plugin that provides rate limiting for GraphQL queries.

 type: plugin
 enterprise: true